Best Crypto Advertising Networks in 2026 (+ How to Actually Convert the Traffic)

 How do I prevent wasting budget on bot traffic?

 Bot traffic averages 15-25% of clicks across crypto ad networks.
 Three approaches reduce exposure: first, choose networks with verified fraud protection (Bitmedia’s AI filtering, AdEx’s on-chain verification, Persona.ly’s attribution technology).
-Second, measure post-click behavioral quality through ChainAware Analytics — a sudden spike of very new wallets with near-zero Wallet Rank scores after a campaign launch is a strong bot signal.
-Third, use CPA pricing models where available — paying per action rather than per click eliminates incentive for bot delivery from network side.
+Second, measure post-click behavioral quality through ChainAware Analytics – a sudden spike of very new wallets with near-zero Wallet Rank scores after a campaign launch is a strong bot signal.
+Third, use CPA pricing models where available.

 What is the difference between in-DApp networks and crypto news site networks?

 Crypto news site networks (Coinzilla, Cointraffic, Bitmedia) place ads on websites where people read about crypto.
 In-DApp networks (HypeLab, Slise) place ads inside DeFi applications while users are actively transacting.
-In-DApp placements consistently deliver higher-quality audiences because users are already engaged with Web3 infrastructure — their intent is demonstrably higher than someone passively reading news.
+In-DApp placements consistently deliver higher-quality audiences because users are already engaged with Web3 infrastructure.
 However, in-DApp reach is smaller and CPMs are generally higher.
 The practical stack for most DeFi protocols in 2026 is news-site networks for awareness volume plus in-DApp networks for high-intent reach.

 What is Growth Agents and how is it different from a CRM?